brent-blood/two-buttons/README.md

 ## Questions You May Have (comments I don't care to explain again)

-**What did your wife say when she saw this?** The first words out of my wife's mouth were: "It looks like a bomb".
+**What did my wife say when she saw this?** The first words out of my wife's mouth were: "It looks like a bomb".

 **Do I actually use this?** Yes, I do.
 I bought a thousand dollar professional rowing machine and